Committing to Open Science

 The Institut Pasteur's Open Science Monitor

 The French Open Science Monitor has been adapted for the Institut Pasteur.
-It measures the evolution of the open access rate of publications for which at least one of the authors is affiliated with the Institut Pasteur.
+It measures the evolution of open science at the Institut Pasteur: open access rate of publications (for which at least one of the authors is affiliated with the Institut Pasteur) as well as research data and software mentioned in these publications.

-To go further: find here the 25 most important publishers or platforms for Pasteurian researchers in terms of volume of publications, as well as the rate and the methods of open access for those publications.
+To go further on open access to publications: find here the 25 most important publishers or platforms for Pasteurian researchers in terms of volume of publications, as well as the rate and the methods of open access for those publications.

 Methodology: